braddle/pact-workshop-golang/README.md

 We can now look at our [Producer Tests](producer/health_test.go).
 Take some time to look over the test code, the Provider tests a pretty small there is not much to setup because most information for them to run is in the Pact file.

-To run the Producer tests for the `/health` endpoint run the follwing command on the Producer Docker container
+To run the Producer tests for the `/health` endpoint run the following Make target on the Producer Docker container

 ```shell
 make test-health